AlbertFlorinus/mnistcnn/README.md

   To install dependencies, download the project and in terminal run pip3 install -r path to requirements.txt, for example:
   user $ pip3 install -r /Users/username/Downloads/mnistcnn-master/requirements.txt

+  If you have older versions of Numpy and Keras theres a bug which prevents the script.

 IMPORTANT!
 Currently issues with windows compatibility.